0reldev/emailing-email-checking/README.md

 The challenge of emailing is to design a newsletters which can be displayed for every mail client and on every supports.

-Based on the fluid template from [Cerberus](https://tedgoas.github.io/Cerberus/) website, I worked on this specific version ordered by a client during my internship in a web agency.
+Based on the fluid template from [Cerberus](https://tedgoas.github.io/Cerberus/) website, I worked on this specific version ordered by a customer during my internship in a web agency.

 This HTML file has been has been successfully tested on [testi.at](https://testi.at/) website with the following webclients: